A Charlie Brown Christmas

 Families can talk about...

-Families can talk about the movie's message.
+Families can talk about A Charlie Brown Christmas' message.
 Does the true meaning of Christmas get lost in materialism?

 Can you think of real world examples of how that is true?